Calibrated Forecasting and Persuasion: Forecasting against regret minimizers

+In the remaining $\frac{T}{2}$ periods, the sender swaps the forecasts: she announces $l$ when $p_t=80\%$ and $h$ when $p_t=20 \%$.
+After this change, the empirical frequency given $l$ gradually increases from $20\%$ toward $50\%$.
+Once it exceeds $25\%$, action $a_2$ becomes more profitable than $a_1$, and the receiver switches to $a_2$ with high probability.
+A similar argument applies to $h$: as the empirical frequency decreases, the receiver eventually switches from $a_4$ to $a_3$.

+For most of this second phase, the receiver plays $a_2$ and $a_3$ when the conditional distributions are $80\%$ and $20\%$, respectively.
+These actions are not best responses to the conditional beliefs and therefore result in payoffs outside the graph of indirect utilities (see the red and blue dots in Fig. \ref{senderutilityregret}).
+A direct calculation shows that the sender's average payoff in this phase is approximately $\frac{34}{11}$.
+Combining both phases, the overall average payoff is approximately $\frac{28}{11} > 2$.
+Thus, the sender achieves strictly more than the calibration benchmark. \end{proof}

-This example holds even in the case when the receiver does not observe the state $\{\omega_t\}_{t \in \mathbb{N}}$ and/or only observes the payoff from the chosen action.
-Using standard tools from bandits problem, such as inverse propensity score estimator, it is possible to build unbiased estimator of the reward of unplayed actions \citep{Bubeck}.
-The main idea consists in slightly perturbing the receiver's strategy, say by playing randomly with some small probability.
-This perturbation can actually be quite small, with probability of order $T^{-1/3}$ and even $T^{-1/2}$, so that the actual cost of estimation is negligible as $T$ increases.
-These techniques are now considered standard and are well documented \citep{lattimore2020bandit}.
+This example holds even in the case when the receiver does not observe the state $(\omega_t)_{t \geq 1}$ and only observes the payoff from the chosen action.
+Using standard tools from bandit problems, such as inverse propensity score estimator, it is possible to build unbiased estimators of the reward of unplayed actions \citep{Bubeck}.
+These techniques rely on small random perturbations of the receiver's strategy, which ensure that the cost of estimation vanishes in the long run (see \citealp{lattimore2020bandit}).